msnijder30/JKik/README.md

 new PictureMessage("http://example.com/picture.jpg", to, chatId);
 ```

-It's also possible to send the pictures as camera, or you can choose a custom thumbnail and name.
+###Custom

-###Custom everything
+It's also possible to send the pictures as camera, or you can choose a custom thumbnail and name using the `MessageAttribute` class.

 Supported message types:
 * `PictureMessage`